-INT209 Network System Technology 3 cr. hr.
+INT209 Network System Technology

 This course is designed to provide key skills for persons desiring to be computer networking professionals.
-This course is the first of a two course series which will prepare the student to take the CompTIA Network+ Certification examination.
+This course is the first of a two course series which will prepare the student to take the CompTA Network+ Certification examination.